 He founded the charity after being diagnosed himself in 2010.
 Described as a Social Enterprise, Project Aspie aims to help people with the syndrome in their communities.
 What is special about it is that people diagnosed with Asperger’s run the project themselves.

-How to prevent discrimination at the workplace: advise and solutions
+How to prevent discrimination at the workplace: advice and solutions

 The event on March 7th started with Graeme’s presentation as an example of what Asperger feels like.
 The other guests invited also shared their experience and solutions to the difficulties they faced in employment.